 The great majority of directors are non-executive, and are not involved in day-to-day executive management of the club and are by virtue of the bye-laws, owners or senior executives of member companies.
 The chairman is responsible for the direction and effectiveness of the board and the oversight of the club's affairs and strategy.
 The chairman is elected for a term of three years but may be re-elected for four further terms.
-An independent insurance market professional was elected to the board during the year.
-The board also has the benefit of expert insurance and investment guidance from its managers and personnel within the managers' group, as well as access to independent insurance, regulatory, financial and investment expertise as required.
-One third of the directors must retire from office by rotation at each annual general meeting (AGM) and all directors appointed since the date of the last AGM must put themselves forward for reelection.
+The board also has the benefit of an independent insurance market professional and expert insurance and investment guidance from its managers and personnel within the managers' group, as well as access to independent insurance, regulatory, financial and investment expertise as required.
+One third of the directors must retire from office by rotation at each annual general meeting (AGM) and all directors appointed since the date of the last AGM must put themselves forward for re-election.
+Additionally, directors who have held office for nine years must seek annual re-election.
 Directors must retire from the board at the next AGM if they are no longer eligible to be elected to the board according to the bye-laws.